Water Heater

 The takeaway

 There's no "best" water heater — only the right one for your home, family, and bathroom layout.
-If you can tell us how many people shower in the morning, how many bathrooms you want covered, and where the current unit is mounted, we can usually recommend the right setup in under 5 minutes on WhatsApp.
+If you can tell us how many people shower in the morning, how many bathrooms you want covered, and where the current unit is mounted, our water heater team can usually recommend the right setup in under 5 minutes on WhatsApp.